JackSSK/CherSNP/Note.md

 	Aoko takes few bp upstream and 6 bp downstream:
 		1 Based on Kozak consensus sequence concept, bp around start codon would be somehow conserved
-			Start codon should some how looks like AUG/ATG
+			Start codon should looks like AUG/ATG
 			What codon comes after start codon might also be a good stuff?
 		2	End of intron has CT(Y)rich region for splice Intron usually ends with AG also should have something in exon more oftenly